-Why am I getting an Internal Server Error (error 500)?
+Why do I get an Internal Server Error 500 and how to fix it?

 A white screen or Internal Server Error (error 500) usually means a script used by your website is throwing an exception and/or fatal error.
 When this happens, it will be logged by our system and you can view recent errors inside the Access/Error Log of our control panel.

 A '500 Internal Server Error' message on your site is frequently due to a mistake in the site file such as a .htaccess file or web.config file.

 The first step in troubleshooting this is to check the Access/Error logs.
 To get these:

 - Select the package that is showing the internal server error

 - Select Access/Error Logs under the Logs and Stats section